torta211/upsampling/README.md

 I think that is a surprisingly nice result, even without using median bilateral filter.

 ### TODO:
- - 1D gaussian kernel
+- Color distance measurement not in RGB
- - Color distance measurement in Las
+- performance increments